-In honor of the impending Halloween, MOTAT invited in the past, who came in with a vengeance.
+In honour of the impending Halloween, MOTAT invited in the past, who came in with a vengeance.
 This year’s Olde Hallows Eve celebration was themed the Danse Macabre, the Dance of Death: no matter one’s station in life, the Dance of Death unites all.

-Despite it’s theme, Danse Macabre was a family friendly event with a variety of theme related activities and opportunities spread throughout the museum while nearly all of the daily exhibits were closed.
-Images projected on walls told stories, the steam engine was operating, there was face painting and a stage filled with family friendly fun.
+Despite its theme, Danse Macabre was a family-friendly event with a variety of theme-related activities and opportunities spread throughout the museum while nearly all of the daily exhibits were closed.
+Images projected on walls told stories, the steam engine was operating, there was face painting and a stage filled with family-friendly fun.
 A few activities like “Jack the Ripper’s House” did have age restrictions, while another had parental warnings.

 Best seen in photos, starting with the themed Danse Macabre:

 And, there were the more eerie areas, often with parental warnings or even R13 restrictions.

 One of my favourite things about the Danse Macabre is the creativity of some of the attendees.